prestonyford/http-cache-parser/README.md

-Inspect the HTTP cache of browsers or online game clients and preview image or audio assets of different formats.
+Inspect the HTTP cache of browsers or online game clients and preview image or audio assets of different formats using their [file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures).

 ## Preview
 ![preview](screenshot1.png)